vgarc018/rshell/README.md

 Rshell
 1. If you type in ;;;;;;;;&&&&&&&||||||||||| you will get a segmentation fault.
 2. If you pass in the command true && true || false you will get a memory error
+3. Cannot handle any piping it give a segmentation fault

 ls
 1. The output of the items are not in alphabetical order like the GNU built in command.